 - Recall how the featured animals’ adaptations help them survive in their environment

-This video complements the Smithsonian’s National Museum of Natural History’s Digital School Program for grades K-2, Animal Adaptations.
-Learn more about this and other free school programs and resources for students by visiting the Digital School Programs page.
+This video complements the Smithsonian’s National Museum of Natural History’s school program for grades K to 2, Animal Adaptations.
+Learn more about this and other free school programs and resources for students by visiting the School Programs page.